Arthur T. Vanderbilt: Career

 In the new practice, if an action is filed in the wrong court there is a procedure to transfer the matter to the proper court.
 Previously, filing the action in the wrong court was a fatal defect if the matter was dismissed for lack of jurisdiction.
 Professor John Lynch, who taught Constitutional Law and New Jersey Practice at the Seton Hall School of Law in the 1970s and 1980s, told the apocryphal story of a politically sensitive case in the 1930s or 1940s, in which the plaintiffs feared that the court would find it had no jurisdiction in order to avoid the political consequences of ruling in the plaintiff's favor.
 To avoid this, the plaintiff filed the action separately in all 20+ courts, only to have each court rule that it lacked jurisdiction to hear the matter.
 Professor Lynch claimed to be constantly in search of the actual case; it is not known if he was ultimately successful.

 Vanderbilt was President of the American Bar Association in 1937–38.
 He also served for many years as Dean of New York University Law School, currently housed in a building that bears his name.
 Vanderbilt was a delegate to the Republican National Convention in 1936, 1940 and 1944.
+In 1951, he founded Scribes—The American Society of Writers on Legal Subjects, an organization dedicated to improving the quality of legal writing.

-On two separate occasions he declined to be considered for nominations to the U.S. Supreme Court.
+On two separate occasions, Vanderbilt declined to be considered for nominations to the U.S. Supreme Court.
 Vanderbilt was the principal mentor to William J. Brennan Jr. when Brennan was a member of the New Jersey Supreme Court and played an instrumental role in Dwight D. Eisenhower's nomination of Brennan to the United States Supreme Court.